rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 ### 4.7.
 Putting an app to sleep
 TBD

-Firebolt apps that have permission to use the `xrn:firebolt:capability:lifecycle:sleep` capability **MUST** implement `Sleepable.sleep()`.
+Firebolt apps that have permission to use the `xrn:firebolt:capability:lifecycle:sleepable` capability **MUST** implement `Sleepable.sleep()`.

+TODO: if you don't call provide, we won't do this.

 ### 4.8.
 Waking an app from sleep
 TBD

-Firebolt apps that have permission to use the `xrn:firebolt:capability:lifecycle:sleep` capability **MUST** implement `Sleepable.wake()`.
+Firebolt apps that have permission to use the `xrn:firebolt:capability:lifecycle:sleepable` capability **MUST** implement `Sleepable.wake()`.

 ### 4.9.
-Unloading an app
+Destroying an app

-Unloading an app transitions it out of memory, so that it is no longer using resources on the device.
+Destroying an app transitions it out of memory, so that it is no longer using resources on the device.

-The platform may unload apps for any number of reasons that are out of scope for this document.
+The platform may destroy apps for any number of reasons that are out of scope for this document.

-To unload an app, platforms **MUST** use the following process.
+To destroy an app, platforms **MUST** use the following process.

-If an app is not in the `RUNNING` state, then it cannot be unloaded and there is no need to do anything else.
-The platform **MUST NOT** dispatch any *additional* lifecycle notifications when attempting to unload an app that is not in the `RUNNING` state and the remainder of this section does not need to happen.
+If an app is not in the `RUNNING` state, then it cannot be destroyed and there is no need to do anything else.
+The platform **MUST NOT** dispatch any *additional* lifecycle notifications when attempting to destroy an app that is not in the `RUNNING` state and the remainder of this section does not need to happen.

 At this point, the app **MUST** be in the `RUNNING` state.

-If an app provides the `xrn:firebolt:capability:lifecycle:application` capability, then the platform **MUST** call the app's implementation of `Application.unload()`:
+Since every app **MUST** provide the `xrn:firebolt:capability:lifecycle:application` capability, the platform **MUST** call the app's implementation of `Application.destroy()`:

 > The platform **MUST** dispatch the `Lifecycle.onRequestDestroy`
 > notification to the app, and wait for `appDestroyTimeout` milliseconds